jaspindersingh83/Housecups-React-Redux-ReactNative-Node-Mongo-Cypress-Jest/README.md

 Success
 1. List of school houses color and their corresponding scores (in sorted manner).

-# Scoreboard increment/decrement Routes

-GET`\api\scoreboard` Type: `protected`
-Rendered when teacher/schooladmin clicks on a `Scoreboard`(visible to only teachers/schooladmin) in side bar.

-Success
-1. List of houses with color and increment and decrement abilities.

-POST`\api\scoreboard` Type: `protected`

-Success
-1. Ability of increment and decrement the house scores.

 # Teachers/ House Routes
 These are simple CRUD routes.
 If there are any points of cofusion please refer to corresponding teachers/houses folder on backend.